antonino3g/antonino3g/README.md

 <br />

-🌱 I've some knowledge with Java, C, #C, .Net Core, Python and Shell Script.
+🌱 I've some knowledge with Java, C, Python and Shell Script.

 <br />